Lesson 1342 of 1596

 What AI does well here

-- Rewrite 'undefined is not a function' into a contextual message.
+- Rewrite 'the missing detail is not a function' into a contextual message.

 - Suggest including the input that caused failure.